shioyama/mobility/CONTRIBUTING.md

 ## Bugs

-Notice a bug or something that seems like it's doing something it shouldn't?
+Notice a bug or something that seems not to be working correctly?
 Great, that's valuable information.
 First off, make sure you go through the [Github issues](https://github.com/shioyama/mobility/issues?utf8=%E2%9C%93&q=is%3Aissue) to see if what you're experiencing has already been reported.

 If not, please post a new issue explaining how the issue happens, and steps to reproduce it.
 Also include what backend you are using, what ORM (ActiveRecord, Sequel, etc.), what Ruby version, and if relevant what platform, etc.